loader

 divider

-FAT-IBC addresses the full field of bioelectric medicine, where implantable devices require reliable, low-power wireless communication between independent nodes inside the body.
+FAT-IBC addresses the full field of bioelectric medicine (the use of electrical signals to modulate and monitor physiological processes that influence disease pathways), where implantable devices require reliable, low-power wireless communication between independent nodes inside the body.
 Every OEM in this space faces the same architectural constraint that FAT-IBC resolves: sensing and stimulation must currently be collocated in the same unit, because no existing wireless technology can connect independent implanted nodes reliably inside the body.

 The immediate commercial entry point is neuromodulation, specifically spinal cord stimulation, where that constraint is most acute and the OEM base is well-established.
 Beyond neuromodulation, the same physical layer is relevant wherever implanted devices need to communicate between independent nodes.
 The addressable market is not defined by any specific clinical application.
 It is defined by the constraint itself, which applies across bioelectric medicine.